Tips about traveling to Machu Picchu and joining Machu Picchu Tours:

 Climbing the Machu Picchu Mountain

-This mountain is higher (3082 m), but the trail is less steep.
+This mountain is higher (3082 m), but the trail is a little less steep.
 It takes about an hour and 30 min. to get to the top and 75 min. to go back down.
 The views along the way are great and depending on the season, you can also find several special orchid species along the trail.
+In this video from July 2023 you can see how we climbed the Machu Picchu Mountain and visited Machu Picchu.

 Also the entrance to climb the Machu Picchu Mountain has to be bought together with the general entrance ticket of Machu Picchu and is split in 3 turns: